tytydraco/yessleep/out/My_phone_sent_a_shelterinplace_alert_using_my_name_It_kept_updating_from_outside_my_door.md

-My phone sent a shelter-in-place alert using my name.
+My phone sent an amber alert using my name.
 It kept updating from outside my door.

 At 2:17 a.m. my phone ripped the room open with that Amber Alert siren.
 The status bar said T-Mobile LTE — 2:17 AM and the banner read:

 > EMERGENCY ALERT
-This is a shelter-in-place order.
+This is an amber alert order.
 Recipient: Danny
 Hide immediately.
 Do not answer the door.
 Threat level: EXTREME.